bufak-wiwi/konfetti/api/README.md

 ### Database migrations

-To generate automatic migrationscript for the Database use alembic with the following
+To generate automatic migrationscript for the Database use alembic with the following:

 ```sh
 alembic revision --autogenerate -m "first commit"